DLu/robonaut_web_apps/README.md

 If you want to have PointClouds appear, you will need to run this command with an X window.

+The default command listed above launches the robonaut in an empty environment.
+To add the taskboard, add `taskboard:=true`.
+To spawn the robot in the International Space Station, add `iss:=True`

 Gazebo has finished loading when you see the "`All is well`" message.

 ### Robonaut Teleop